Jörg Sievers

-Jörg Sievers (born 22 September 1965) is a retired goalkeeper.
+Jörg Sievers (born 22 September 1965) is a German football coach and former player.
+A goalkeeper, he spent his entire career with Hannover 96.

-Career
+Playing career

 Sievers was in Römstedt, West Germany.
 He played for Hannover 96 for more than 10 years, and made a club record 384 league appearances, primarily playing in the 2.
 Bundesliga.
 He remained with the club through relegation to the Regionalliga and eventually played out his final season in the Bundesliga in 2002.
 His main career highlight with the club was perhaps winning the 1991–92 DFB-Pokal against Borussia Mönchengladbach, where he saved two crucial penalties during the shootout.
 On 6 March 2010, he made a comeback with the reserve team of Hannover 96.